-Cash collection was updated through installation of self-check terminals in all locations in 2012, reducing the amount of cash that was processed through cash registers throughout the District.
-In 2013 we eliminated nearly all cash registers by implementing a locked bag collection process at all facilities for the minimal amount of cash now collected for sale of items and small transactions which can't be processed through self-service.
+Cash collection is accomplished through self-check terminals in all locations, reducing the amount of cash collected directly by staff throughout the District.
+As a result of a current systems upgrade, the finance office can remotely monitor the terminals and their cash activity.
+A locked bag collection process is in place to move funds to the main library for reconciliation and bank deposit preparation.
+The minimal amount of cash collected at each library location for the sale of items and small transactions which can't be processed through self-service is also sent to the main library.
 The accuracy and oversight of cash collections has been enhanced by these methods.

-The current auditing firm for the District, Swanhorst & Co., annually hires a consultant to review the internal controls and security of both the IT and Finance operations as a part of the financial audit.
+The current auditing firm for the District, Hinkle & Company, PC annually hires a consultant to review the internal controls and security of both the IT and Finance operations as a part of the financial audit.
 This security audit has proven to be very valuable in identifying areas where improvements can be made.
 We have implemented a number of these recommendations, and will continue to do so.
-Specific focus of the 2016 audit included a comprehensive review of district's IT network and its overall functionality.
+Specific focus of the 2017 audit included a comprehensive review of district's IT network and its overall functionality.